• 9 mins read

 fig6

-The methods of duplication are not limited to the given ones.
-The main thing when selecting duplication methods and their combination is to take into account - the function of the module, the operating conditions of the System, and possible causes and sources of failures and errors.
+The methods of duplication are not limited to those mentioned.
+The key consideration when selecting duplication methods and their combinations is to take into account the function of the module, the operating conditions of the System, and the potential causes and sources of failures and errors.

 Component 3 - Critical Settings